eclipse-iceoryx/iceoryx/doc/design/logging.md

 user of the framework about anomalies and helps with debugging by providing contextual information.

+### Requirements

-Additionally, when integrated into a separate framework, the log messages should be forwarded in order to have a single logging infrastructure.
+When integrated into a separate framework, the log messages should be forwarded in order to have a single logging infrastructure.

 The logging should also be performant and not allocate memory.
 Ideally, it should be possible to disable it at compile-time and let the compiler optimize it away.